yourtulloh/qcok-api/docs/source/behavior&configuration.rst

   for full details.
 * These parameters are exposed here in two ways; the examples below tell ``Requests`` to use a connect timeout of 3.1 seconds and a read timeout of 30 seconds.
-* When you instantiate :class:`~qbittorrentapi.client.Client`, you can specify the parameters to use in all HTTP requests to qBittorrent:
+* When you instantiate :class:`~qcokapi.client.Client`, you can specify the parameters to use in all HTTP requests to qBittorrent:

 .. code:: python